ben-laufer/Tag-seq/README.md

 ## Single End (SE) Sequencing

-The primary workflow is `tag-seq.sh`, which is a modified version of the [Lexogen example]{ https://www.lexogen.com/quantseq-data-analysis/}.
+The primary workflow is `tag-seq.sh`, which is a modified version of the [Lexogen example](https://www.lexogen.com/quantseq-data-analysis/).
 The modifications are two-fold:
 1. The script is optimized to run on a HPCC (High-Performance Computing Cluster) with the SLURM workload manager and offers more automation of file handling.
 2. Additional files to aid with quality control and statistical analysis are also generated.